DKG Python SDK (dkg.py)

 Non-state-changing interactions with smart contracts are free and can be described as contract-getters.
 They don’t require transactions on the blockchain.
 This means they do not incur transaction fees.

 Smart contract transactions are state-changing operations.
-This means they change the state of the smart contract memory, which costs some amount of blockchain-native gas tokens (such as ETH, NEURO, etc.).
+This means they change the state of the smart contract memory, which requires some blockchain-native gas tokens (such as ETH, NEURO, etc.).

 In order to perform state-changing operations, you need to use a wallet funded with gas tokens.